-A majority of votes cast at the meeting will approve each matter that arises at the Annual Meeting.
 Under the Company's majority vote standard for the election of directors (described in more detail below), to be elected, a nominee must receive a greater number of votes cast "for" his or her election than the number of votes cast "against."
-Because the say-on-pay vote is advisory, it will not be binding upon the Board of Directors or the Personnel and Compensation Committee.
+The approval of the proposed amendment to our Articles of Incorporation requires the affirmative vote of holders of a majority of the outstanding shares of our common stock.
+The ratification of the appointment of our independent registered accounting firm requires the affirmative vote of a majority of the votes cast at the meeting.
+The say-on-pay vote is advisory; consequently, it is not binding upon the Board of Directors or the Personnel and Compensation Committee.

-Also, the election of directors and the say-on-pay vote are considered non-routine matters.
+The election of directors, the proposed Amendment to our Articles of Incorporation, and the sayon-pay vote are considered non-routine matters.
 Consequently, if your shares are held by a broker or other fiduciary, it cannot vote your shares on these matters unless it has received voting instructions from you.

 Abstentions and broker non-votes, if any, will not be counted as votes cast but will count for purposes of determining whether a quorum is present.
-So long as a quorum is present, abstentions and broker non-votes will have no effect on any of the matters presented for a vote at the Annual Meeting.
+So long as a quorum is present, abstentions and broker non-votes will have no effect on any of the matters presented for a vote at the Annual Meeting, other than the proposed Articles Amendment.